For What It’s Worth: Ballpark

 By Joel Dresang

 Right off the bat, I should disclose that I am not a big-league follower of America’s favorite pastime.
-Of course, I am enjoying postseason play by the Milwaukee Brewers, not just as a fair-weather fan but also out of curiosity.
+I enjoy an occasional outing at the old ball game, but I am a casual fan of the Milwaukee Brewers.

 I wouldn’t be off base to say that baseball has contributed mightily to common everyday expressions.
 For instance: Ballpark.